-Please join us on Thursday, October 1st at 3PM Eastern for PinTech LIVE
+Please join us on April 22nd at 3PM Eastern for PinTech LIVE

-Here at Marco Specialties, we get a lot of questions from people asking about coil substitutions.
+We get a lot of questions from people asking about coil substitutions.
 Let’s preface by saying we always recommend replacing a coil with the same part number as the original.
 Remember, a weak flipper probably won’t be fixed by replacing the coil with a stronger one, and changing to a non-factory recommended coil can cause damage to plastics, drop targets and ramps.
 Click “Read More” at the top right for more information.

 The end of stroke switch (EOS) is your pinball flipper assembly’s best friend.
 The End Of Stroke switch keeps the flipper in check, but it does have a hard job.
 It gets beat up; many times per game, and eventually, you will need to repair or replace that old end of stroke switch.
 Which EOS switch do you need, and what is an EOS switch for?
 Click “Read More” at the top right to read more.